A.P. White Campus

 ■ The Sumner Campus Ministry Center and Norma & Glen Hodge

-Center for Discipleship: The Sumner Center, opened in 2005, is a
+Center for Discipleship: opened in 2005, is a one-story,

 ■ The Holloway Building, home to the Katie Murrell Library, was

-owned collection of 65,000 books and audiovisual titles.
-It
+collection of 65,000 books and audiovisual titles.
+It provides

-provides access to over 21,000 journals in print, online, and
+access to over 21,000 journals in print, online, and microform

-microform formats.
-A growing virtual library provides users
+formats.
+A growing virtual library provides users with online

-collection contains a collection of 390,000 items published by the
+contains a collection of 390,000 items published by the Federal

-loan to over 65 million books and periodicals in libraries around
+65 million books and periodicals in libraries around the nation.
+A

-the nation.
-A 10,000 square foot addition to the Holloway
+10,000 square foot addition to the Holloway Building was completed

-Building was completed in 2002, nearly doubling the size of the
+in 2002, nearly doubling the size of the Murrell Library.

-■ The Doris and Bob Holloway Health & Wellness Center will
+■ The Doris and Bob Holloway Health & Wellness Center was

-center will feature an indoor walking track, an eight-lane swimming
+center features an indoor walking track, an eight-lane swimming

 pool; a rock-climbing wall; three basketball courts; a racquetball